 - Surrender of Leases

 1.1 Registerable as a burden

 Before registration of a Lease, it must be ascertained that the Lease comes within section 69(1)(g) of the Registration of Title Act 1964.

 It should be noted that section 2 of the Landlord and Tenant (Ground Rents) Act 1978 prohibited the creation of any fresh leases of private residential dwellinghouses.
 Leases can of course be created in respect of all other types of property [e.g. flats, commercial or development property and generally of property on which there is no private dwellinghouse].

 Note also that section 2 of the Housing (Miscellaneous Provisions) Act 1992 provides [notwithstanding the provisions of the Landlord and Tenant (Ground Rents) Act 1978] that a person (including a housing authority) may grant a Shared Ownership Lease of a house.

 Pursuant to the Housing (Miscellaneous Provisions) Act 2009 sections 2, 3 and 8 of the Housing (Miscellaneous Provisions) Act 1992 are repealed.
-Shared Ownership Leases can no longer be granted from the commencement date of the Act.
-A commencement order is awaited.
+Shared Ownership Leases can no longer be granted from the 12th September 2018 [Housing (Miscellaneous Provisions) Act 2009 Commencement (No. 2) Order 2018].